ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-duration-text-hld.md

 -   `field-name`: string
 -   `style`: `"short" | "narrow" | "long"`

-This would offer clients to display elapsed time in other forms, but not to intermix formats between the various parts.
+This would offer clients to display duration in other forms, but not to intermix formats between the various parts.

 Examples: